sendgrid/docs/source/Integrate/Tutorials/Zapier/sending_for_gravity_forms_submissions.md

   show: true
 ---

-#Sending new emails via SendGrid for new Gravity Forms submissions

 If you want to send a new SendGrid email every time you receive a Gravity Form submission, you can do that using [Zapier](http://zapier.com).

 You will need: